US strikes Houthi target in Yemen after attack on British oil tanker

 Washington has also carried out a series of unilateral air raids, but the Houthis have vowed to continue their attacks.

-"Forces subsequently struck and destroyed the missile in self-defense," it said on social media platform X.
+"Forces subsequently struck and destroyed the missile in self-defence," it said on social media platform X.

-The Houthi's Al-Masirah television on Saturday said the US and the UK launched two air strikes on the port of Ras Issa in Yemen's Hodeida province, which hosts the country's main oil export terminal.
+The Houthis' Al-Masirah television said the United States and Britain had launched two air strikes on the port of Ras Issa in Yemen's Hodeida province, which hosts the country's main oil export terminal.

-There was no immediate confirmation from the United States or Britain, and the Houthis did not provide details on the attack or the extent of the damage.
+There was no immediate confirmation from Washington or London, and the Houthis did not provide details on the attack or the extent of the damage.

-The previous evening, the British oil tanker the Marlin Luanda operated on behalf of trading giant Trafigura Group was hit by missiles fired by Yemeni naval forces, said the Houthis' military spokesman, Yahya Saree.
+The previous evening, the Houthis' military spokesman Yahya Saree said missiles fired by the rebels had hit the Marlin Luanda, an oil tanker operated by a British firm on behalf of trading giant Trafigura Group.

-"The strike was direct, and resulted [in] the burning of the vessel," he added.
+"The strike was direct, and resulted [in] the burning of the vessel," Saree said.

-CENTCOM later confirmed the hit, saying: "The ship issued a distress call and reported damage.
-USS Carney [DDG 64] and other coalition ships have responded and are rendering assistance."

-Trafigura said on Saturday no injuries or casualties had been reported, adding, however, that the fire on the vessel had yet to be extinguished.

 “The missile was successfully shot down by USS Carney.
 There were no injuries or damage reported,” it added.